andyswanepoel/unit-testing-workshop/README.md

 ### Step 3 - Write code for user display test to pass

-- Build your application to make the tests pass
+- Write your application code to make the tests pass
 - See the completed [app code](https://github.com/andyswanepoel/unit-testing-workshop/blob/step-3-user-list-tests-pass/src/App.js)

 ### Step 4 - Write tests for sorting users